INFORMATION GOVERNANCE OFFICER

 Stage 1

-To apply, please complete the online application, upload a copy of your up-to-date CV and provide evidence to address the following selection criteria:
+To apply, please complete the online application, upload an up-to-date copy of your CV, and provide copies of any certificates for qualifications relevant to your application.
+Additionally, address the following selection criteria, clearly outlining your relevant experience, skills, and knowledge needed to successfully perform in this role.

-Please note that we will evaluate score the evidence you provide based on the competencies listed in the selection criteria above.
-The CV is for information purposes only and will not be marked.
+Please note that we will evaluate the evidence you provide based on the competencies listed in the selection criteria above.
+Your CV is for informational purposes only and will not be scored.
+Additionally, we will conduct a qualification verification.
+If your qualifications are not accepted for this opportunity, we will be unable to progress your application further.

 Please ensure you give yourself enough time to complete and submit your application.
 Late or un-submitted applications cannot be accepted.